 On top of being extremely painful, severe burns can cause permanent scars and loss of feeling in the affected area.
 These injuries can be difficult and expensive to treat, and in severe cases, victims may never make a full recovery.
 If someone else’s recklessness or carelessness led to your burn injuries, they should have to pay for the short and long-term repercussions.

 Getting paid fairly for the harm you’ve experienced will be much easier with one of our Norristown burn injury lawyers on your side.
-Representation from a well-known attorney at Ostroff Injury Law can make all the difference in the outcome of your case.
+Representation from a well-known attorney at Ostroff Godshall Injury and Accident Lawyers can make all the difference in the outcome of your case.
 Recently, we won $1.2 million for a client who suffered severe burn injuries from an electrical shock while at work.
 We have obtained millions in settlements and verdicts for over 30,000 injured victims in Pennsylvania.
 Let us put our experience and winning attitude to work for you.

 Types and Degrees of Burn Injuries

 Medical professionals sort burn injuries into “degrees” based on the damage the burn does to the affected area.

 First-degree burns are the least severe type of burn injury.
 They only affect the outermost layer of skin—the “epidermis”—and usually do not require any medical treatment beyond basic first aid.
 However, if you suffer first-degree burns over a large portion of your body, or if you suffer this kind of burn in a sensitive area like your groin or the palms of your hands, you might need professional medical care.
 In these situations, our skilled Norristown burn attorneys can advise on whether you have grounds for a lawsuit.